 STUDENTS: FREE Student Registration and Membership Initiative: All current students who submit an abstract and can show institutional certification will receive free registration to the scientific sessions of the 2019 Meeting.
 Students who register and attend the 2019 In Vitro Biology Meeting will receive free membership to the Society in 2020!

 STUDENTS: The Student Award Program: This program provides recognition and financial support for students who have contributed and made outstanding achievements in the field of in vitro biology.
 Available awards and application criteria can be found here.
-Applications are due by January 31, 2019.
+The Student Award Deadline has passed.

 STUDENTS AND POST DOCS: Post Doctoral and Graduate Student Oral Presentation and Poster Competitions: SIVB is pleased to announce that Post Doctoral and Graduate Student Oral and Poster competitions will be held during this year’s meeting.
 SIVB believes that fostering the growth and professional development of its members, including graduate students and post docs, is essential to the continuing success of any organization.
 These competitions are held during the meeting to encourage the development of those members just establishing their careers.
 When you submit your abstract, you will be able to inform us if you want to compete in these events.
 More details will be posted as they become available.